-Founded as an international school in 1911, Maret has a long tradition of exploring and embracing the cultures and concerns of other nations.
+Founded in 1911 as a school for international students, Maret has a long tradition of exploring and embracing the cultures and concerns of other nations.
 In a world where international understanding and cooperation are increasingly important, we consciously prepare students to become thoughtful, collaborative, and effective global citizens.

 Linguistic fluency and cultural competency are the primary goals of Maret’s World Languages program.
 Students cultivate the ability to understand, appreciate, and interact with individuals who speak the languages Maret teaches.